jtheiner/SketchRecognition/README.md

 # Sketch Recognition
-This repository contains
-1. a prediction model for Google's quickdraw dataset to classify sketches
-2. an Android app for demonstration
+This repository contains a Keras model for Google's quickdraw dataset to classify sketches, an Android app for demonstration
 and describes the whole workflow to integrate a custom model to an Android app applaying [Tensorflow Lite][4]

 #### Global project structure: